marton78/pffft/README.md

 tries to be small.
 Computations do take advantage of SSE1 instructions on x86 cpus, Altivec on powerpc cpus, and NEON on ARM cpus.
 The license is BSD-like.

+PFFASTCONV does fast convolution (FIR filtering), of single precision real vectors, utilizing the PFFFT library.
+The license is BSD-like.

 ## Why does it exist: